SasView/sasview.github.io/faq.md

         **Warning! the .sasview folder may contain a sub-folder with existing plugin models (particularly if you have had other versions of SasView installed).
 To preserve those plugin models, make temporary copies of them before deleting the .sasview folder!**

     5. If Step iv) does not work/apply, delete the shared folders .sasview and .sasmodels and then try running SasView again.
 If it starts it will re-create the folders.

+    6. If you are using SasView on a corporate computer and/or in a corporate/secure environment, it is possible that your local IT policy routes external internet access through something called a proxy server.
+When SasView starts it attempts to connect to one of our servers to determine if there is a more recent version of the program.
+If this check cannot be performed then the program may fail to start.
+You may be able to verify if this is happening.
+Locate the SasView log file **sasview.log** (on Windows this should be in C:\Users\\username\\).
+Open it in a text editor and search for recent occurrences of the string 'proxy.pyc'.
+Any matches will look something like this (an actual example reported to the Development Team):
+        ```
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:127) :: Trying Direct connection to http://www.sasview.org/latestversion.json...
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:130) :: Failed!
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:131) :: <urlopen error [Errno 11001] getaddrinfo failed>
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:133) :: Trying to use system proxy if it exists...
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:137) :: Failed!
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:138) :: <urlopen error [Errno 11001] getaddrinfo failed>
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:78) :: Trying pac file (http://proxy.xxxxx.xxxx.xx/proxy.pac)...
+        2022-05-20 15:22:32,920 : DEBUG : sas.sasgui.guiframe.proxy (proxy.pyc:84) :: Failled (http://proxy.xxxxx.xxxx.xx/proxy.pac)...
+        ```
+        Note that in this example the address of the organisations proxy server has been anonymised.
+If these messages are present in the log file you should request a proxy exception for http://www.sasview.org/latestversion.json through your local IT Helpdesk.
+Also see [Why does Check for Updates not work?](#why-does-check-for-updates-not-work).